Tonychen0227/CPSC436/README.md

 Implemented backend calls to retrieve players and teams statistics from our database.</p>

 <strong> Functionality </strong>
-This project solves the problem of the lack of a overall hub for NBA fans that includes news, discussion, and stat analysis not found on the official stats nba website.
-To solve this problem, we added the following integrations all into one web application: Stats analysis and comparisons (which is actually not possible on the official NBA stats page), Discussion board which is user customizable, The ability to select a favorite team and have the UX be affected based on what team is selected, official twitter accounts, and news.
+<p>This project solves the problem of the lack of a overall hub for NBA fans that includes news, discussion, and stat analysis not found on the official stats nba website.
+To solve this problem, we added the following integrations all into one web application: Stats analysis and comparisons (which is actually not possible on the official NBA stats page), Discussion board which is user customizable, The ability to select a favorite team and have the UX be affected based on what team is selected, official twitter accounts, and news.</p>

 <strong> Challenges </strong>
 <ul>